ibm-cloud-docs/vmware-service/vmaas/cluster-adding-deleting.md

 2. In the **{{site.data.keyword.vmware-service_short}}** table, click the **Cloud director sites** tab, then click a single-tenant instance name.
 3. Click the **Resource pool** tab.
 4. On the **Clusters** tab, click **Add cluster +**.
-5. On the **Add cluster** window, specify the settings for the new cluster.
+5. In the **Add cluster** pane, specify the settings for the new cluster.
     1. Specify the cluster name.
     2. Select the host quantity.
        * For NFS only storage, select a minimum of 2.